ghc-proposals/ghc-proposals/proposals/0000-th-stage-hygiene.rst

 - No need to emulate any other platforms.
   Recall TH-induced evaluation only happens within top-level splices; splices within brackets just build bigger expressions.
-  That means only TH only induces build platform splicing, which is native by defintion!
+  That means TH only induces build platform splicing, which is native by defintion!

 - No need to build everything twice.
   Just what is needed in each phase is built, and just when it's needed.